-A New York Convention award may be recognised and enforced more easily by applying to the Court under sections 84-86 of the Arbitration Act on an ex parte basis.
-The Court does not have a discretion to refuse permission to enforce and will issue an order that the arbitral award will be recognised as a judgment or order of the BVI Court.
+A New York Convention award may be recognised and enforced more easily by applying to the court under Sections 84–86 of the Arbitration Act on an ex parte basis.
+The court does not have a discretion to refuse permission to enforce and will issue an order that the arbitral award will be recognised as a judgment or order of a BVI court.

-An applicant seeking to enforce a non-New York Convention Award may apply to Court under section 81 of the Arbitration Act for permission to enforce the award in the same manner as a judgment or order of the court that has the same effect.
-The BVI Court has broader powers to refuse such permission than in relation to a New York Convention Award.
+An applicant seeking to enforce a non-New York Convention Award may apply to court under Section 81 of the Arbitration Act for permission to enforce the award in the same manner as a judgment or order of the court that has the same effect.
+The BVI courts have broader powers to refuse such permission than in relation to a New York Convention Award.

-The BVI Court is generally pro-arbitration and will not usually refuse to enforce, and takes a narrow view of public policy exceptions.
+The BVI courts are generally pro-arbitration and will not usually refuse to enforce, and take a narrow view of public policy exceptions.

 Proposals for Dispute Resolution Reform